TheBigKahuna353/BankTellerApp-Jade/README.md

 # TODO

-- log errors/handling             big
-- upload xml to server            small
+- upload xml to server (waiting on group bearer token)
 - message that has worked/failed  small
-- parser                          medium
 - report                          big
 - statusLine for errorHandlimg    small
-- network Exception               small